Introduction to PostgreSQL Float Data Type

 Explanation

-In the above statement, we implement double precision data type.
+In the above statement, we implement a double-precision data type.
 Illustrate the end result of the above declaration by using the use of the following snapshot.

 Conclusion

-We hope from the above article you have understood the PostgreSQL FLOAT data type.
-From the above article, we learn different types of float data types like float, real and numeric with different examples we also see double-precision examples.
-Finally, the main objective of this data type is to give correct number representation in tables and avoid complexity of integer number representation.
+We hope you understand the PostgreSQL FLOAT data type from the above article.
+From the above article, we learn different types of float data types like float, real, and numeric with different examples; we also see double-precision examples.
+Finally, the main objective of this data type is to give correct number representation in tables and avoid the complexity of integer number representation.

 Recommended Articles